Sydney-Informatics-Hub/Germline-ShortV/README.md

 This quickstart is not for first timers. :)

-The following will perform germline short variant calling for all samples present in `..<cohort>.config`.
+The following will perform germline short variant calling for all samples present in `../<cohort>.config`.
 Once you're set up (see the guide below), change into the `Germline-ShortV` directory after cloning this repository.
 The scripts use relative paths and the `Germline-ShortV` is your working directory.
 Adjust compute resources requested in the `.pbs` files using the guide provided in each of the parallel scripts.
 This will often be according to the number of samples in `../<cohort>.config`.

 0. Follow [Set up](#set-up) instructions if you are running this for the first time
 1. Run HaplotypeCaller by: